paigeyeung/battlecode22/notes.md

         - Try to build in direction of enemy
     - w5
         - Build miner / builder / soldier in 30% / 10% / 60%
         - If turn above 500, don't spend lead if below 200
+    - w6
+        - Build minder / solder in 30% / 70%
+    - future
+        - Determine number of miners needed based on feedback
 - Miner
     - example
         - Try to mine gold and lead if there’s any around us